sap-tutorials/abap-core-development/tutorials/abap-extensibility-cbo-execute-outbound-service/abap-extensibility-cbo-execute-outbound-service.md

 ### Create Communication System for Sandbox

-In order to allow communication with the SAP API Business Hub Sandbox you have to create a communication system for it in your SAP S/4HANA System.
+In order to allow communication with the SAP Business Accelerator Hub Sandbox you have to create a communication system for it in your SAP S/4HANA Cloud System.

-1. Enter your SAP S/4HANA system's Fiori Launchpad.
+1. Enter your SAP S/4HANA Cloud system's Fiori Launchpad.

 2. Start typing **Communication Systems** in the Launchpad search and open the App from the results.